cubing/ksolve-plus-fork/readme.txt

 ...
 End

 The Ignore command defines which parts of the puzzle ksolve+ may ignore while solving.
-You do not need to include all of the piece types here - if there are any piece types you do not include, ksolve+ will assume you want to solve everything of that type.
+You do not need to include all of the piece types here - if there are any piece types you do not include, ksolve+ will assume you are not ignoring anything of those types.

 The permutations to ignore and orientations to ignore are simply lists of n numbers, each 0 or 1, where n is the number of pieces of that type.
 A 0 means ksolve+ will solve that, and a 1 means it will ignore it.
 Note that, if you want, you can ignore the orientation of a piece while still solving its permutation, or the other way around.
+If you leave out the orientations, they will all be 0 (that is, ksolve+ will not ignore any orientations).

 Note that, unlike earlier versions of ksolve, an Ignore command does not necessarily mean pieces will actually be ignored in the scramble - it just describes all of the pieces scrambles are allowed to ignore.
 When you write scrambles, you will describe which pieces should be ignored (if any).
 Thus the same definition file can be used to fully solve positions and to solve positions with some pieces (or some orientations or permutations) ignored.